District-Wide Capital Improvement Project

 After voters approved the project, the district began planning and submitting plans for portions of the project to the New York State Education Department (SED), as is required by law.
 The project has been divided into several phases, and much of the current work focuses on improving safety.

-Roof replacement at Big Flats is nearing completion, in coordination with heating/ventilating reinstallation and replacement.
-Sidewalks will be repaired, and playground pavement areas replaced.
-Electrical panels and drinking fountains will also be replaced and/or upgraded.
+Roof replacement at Big Flats began in Summer 2018 and is expected to be complete in 2019.
+Additional work has been completed, including heating/ventilating reinstallation and replacement, sidewalk repair, playground pavement work, as well as replacement/upgrades of electrical panels and drinking fountains.
 After this work is complete, exterior doors will be replaced and emergency lighting installed.

 Future work includes entranceway improvements, traffic flow and parking lot improvements, and playground upgrades.

-Center Street’s roof is currently being replaced.
-Heating and ventilating units are being upgraded, and ductwork and lighting in the cafeteria and gym are being replaced.
+Work completed in 2018 at Center Street included roof replacement, heating/ventilating unit upgrades, and replacement of ductwork and lighting in the cafeteria and gym.
 Sidewalks and playground pavement are being repaired, and new emergency lighting is being installed.

 Future work includes boiler and heating/ventilating upgrades and playground and traffic flow improvements.